Read this article for an introduction to the unit: megacities. Published by http://www.yearofplanetearth.org/

 Rural to Urban Migration

-You should be able to explain the push and pull factors & add extra factors such as remittance payments.
+You should be able to explain the push and pull factors & discuss extra factors such as the importance of remittance payments.

 Outward Movements of people (centrifugal movement)